sekrupke/bi-mini-project-p02/README.md

 The last step after importing the thesis data into the database is the querying, visualization and the evaluation of KPIs.
 With the visualization and KPIs the business questions can be answered.

-To ensure the success of the ETL process and the import of thesis data before starting with visualizations, detailed logging and a progress indicator are implemented in the Python Script, as shown in the following excerpt.
+To ensure the success of the ETL process and the import of thesis data, detailed logging and a progress indicator are implemented in the Python Script, as shown in the following excerpt.
+Also, the custom KPI "number of extracted thesis entries" is shown in the log (about 78,000 thesis entries):
-For instance, the logging shows that all export folders contained about 78,000 thesis entries and 751 unique thesis entries (including changes):
 ```
 .........
 Processing export folder: 20221124_2300 -> Progress: 100%